BOBJOEx11g/chat-gpt-sandbox/README.md

-# chat-gpt-playground
+# chat-gpt-sandbox
-playground for chat gpt to do anything it wants
+sandbox for chat gpt to do anything it wants